 Graduate fellowships enable graduates to secure positions with nonprofit organizations, government entities and educational institutions.
 Fellowships are opportunities designed to give recent law graduates or junior attorneys experience in public interest practice.
 Fellows are able to use their legal skills to effect positive change for disadvantaged populations and/or society in general.

 Law schools and legal employers are increasingly recognizing the value and importance of experiential education.
 UC Davis Law School recognizes that externships offer students the opportunity to augment their classroom learning with hands-on, real-world lawyering experience.
-In September 2016, IANGEL will launch a new partnership with UC Davis Law School to provide students opportunities to work with our partners around the world on gender equality projects.
+In September 2016, IANGEL launched a new partnership with UC Davis Law School to provide students opportunities to work with our partners around the world on gender equality projects.